JazzMaster/LazGFX/README.md

 We will try to use "TCanvas2 objects" as the code evolves.

 **Parts of SDL are being rewritten**.

 SDL/SDL2 no longer suits "our Pascalian needs".

 **This unit uses modified and/or patched JEDI sources** as a result.

 Furthermore-
 		FreeGLUT (3D) does for 3D- what SDL does for 2D

 Most notable changes/rewrites:
-		SDL2 handles OpenGL2 Quads for us via "internal compositing" as opposed to just "pageFlipping"

 		Game Precision Timers
 		Threads/Threading